awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    --override-existing-serviceaccounts
    ```

-1. Deploy the application through Helm in the service account where the IAM role is associated from the previous command and verify the application is able to call License Manager APIs to perform entitlement checks\.
+1. Deploy the application through Helm in the service account where the IAM role is associated from the previous command\.
+Verify that the application can call License Manager API operations to perform entitlement checks\.

 ## Floating license entitlements with License Manager<a name="container-LM-floating-license"></a>

 With floating licenses, as users log into the application, a license is drawn from the pool of available licenses\.
-As users log out, the licenses are added back to the pool available licenses\.
+As users log out, the licenses are added back to the pool of available licenses\.

-For floating licenses the application would check out entitlements from the entitlements pool using the CheckoutLicense API when the resource is being used\.
-The response of the CheckoutLicense API includes a license consumption token which is a unique identifier for the checkout\.
-The license consumption token can be used to perform additional actions on the entitlements checked out, such as checking them back into the license pool or extending the checkout\.
+For floating licenses, the application uses the `CheckoutLicense` API operation to check out entitlements from the entitlements pool when the resource is being used\.
+The response of the `CheckoutLicense` API operation includes a license consumption token which is a unique identifier for the checkout\.
+The license consumption token can perform additional actions on the entitlements that are checked out, such as checking them back into the license pool or extending the checkout\.

-The application would check the entitlement back into the pool using the CheckInLicense API when the resource is no longer in use\.
+When the resource is no longer in use, the application uses the `CheckInLicense` API operation to check the entitlement back into the pool\.

 ```
 aws license-manager check-in-license \
 --license-consumption-token "f1603b3c1f574b7284db84a9e771ee12"
 ```

-If checking a license back into the pool fails, for example if the application crashes during the operation, the entitlement would be checked back into the pool automatically after 60 minutes\.
-Because of this, if the resource is in use longer than 60 minutes, it is a best practice to keep the entitlement checked out of the pool using the ExtendLicenseConsumption API as long as the resource is being used\.
+If checking a license back into the pool fails, for example, if the application crashes during the operation, the entitlement is checked back into the pool automatically after 60 minutes\.
+Because of this, if the resource is in use longer than 60 minutes, it's a best practice to keep the entitlement checked out of the pool\.
+To do this, use the `ExtendLicenseConsumption` API operation as long as the resource is being used\.

 ```
 aws license-manager extend-license-consumption \
 --license-consumption-token "f1603b3c1f574b7284db84a9e771ee12"
 ```

-## Best practices for integrating with License Manager for on\-prem deployments<a name="container-LM-best-practices-on-prem"></a>
+## Best practices for integrating with License Manager for on\-premises deployments<a name="container-LM-best-practices-on-prem"></a>

-To enable container application deployments in an on\-prem environment that may have unreliable outbound network access, use the following best practices to add resiliency to avoid any service disruption to the buyers due to potential issues caused by poor internet connectivity\.
+Container application deployments in an on\-premises environment might encounter unreliable outbound network access\.
+Use the following best practices to add resiliency to avoid service disruption to buyers due to potential issues caused by poor internet connectivity:
-+ **Adequate retry:** Transient network issues can keep your application from connecting to AWS License Manager\.
++ **Adequate retry** – Transient network issues can keep your application from connecting to AWS License Manager\.
 Implement retries for up to 30 minutes, with exponential back off\.
-This will help avoid short\-term outages or network issues\.
+This can help avoid short\-term outages or network issues\.
-+ **Avoid hard limit:** Applications deployed in connected clusters can regularly check licenses to identify any changes due to upgrades or renewals\.With unreliable outbound access the application may not be able to identify those changes\.
++ **Avoid hard limit** – Applications deployed in connected clusters can regularly check licenses to identify any changes due to upgrades or renewals\.
+With unreliable outbound access, the application might not be able to identify those changes\.
 Whenever possible, the application should avoid disruption of service to buyers due to inability to check licenses through License Manager\.
 Applications can fall back on a free\-trial or open\-source experience when the license expires and they can’t check if a license is valid\.
-+ **Notify customers:** When using a cached license, any changes to the license \(including renewal or upgrades\) are not automatically reflected on the running workload\.
-Notify your customers \(for example, through the application itself, or through documentation\) that the customer must allow outbound access to the application again temporarily so the application can update its cached license\.
-Similarly, when falling back to a lower set of functionalities, notify customers that their entitlements are exhausted or license is expired so they can either upgrade or renew\.
++ **Notify customers** – When using a cached license, any changes to the license \(including renewal or upgrades\) are not automatically reflected on the running workload\.
+Notify your customers \( that they must allow outbound access to the application again temporarily so the application can update its cached license\.
+For example, notify customers through the application itself or through its documentation\.
+Similarly, when falling back to a lower set of functionalities, notify customers that their entitlements are exhausted or the license is expired\.
+Then, they can choose to either upgrade or renew\.

-## LicenseManagerCredentialsProvider \- Java implementation<a name="container-license-manager-cred-provider-java"></a>
+## `LicenseManagerCredentialsProvider` \- Java implementation<a name="container-license-manager-cred-provider-java"></a>

-**LicenseCredentialsProvider**
+`LicenseCredentialsProvider` extends the AWS SDK’s default credential provider chain for on\-premises use by adding `LicenseManagerTokenCredentialsProvider`\.

+**`LicenseCredentialsProvider`**

 ```
 package com.amazon.awsmp.license;